Retouched Faces and Figures Have Become the Norm

 Traditionally, facial blemishes and dark circles were hidden on TV through thick layers of makeup and skin products.
 We all contended with that, what with makeup only able to do so much to truly hide the blemishes without making someone look like a circus clown.
 Makeup, over the years, has also evolved, allowing artisans to wield their “weapons” without placing as thick of a mask person’s face.
 More natural-looking but just as deceptive makeup, coupled with retouching, and the fact that published unretouched images almost don’t exist anymore, has made it harder than ever for women to recognize when they’re being duped.

-I’d like to say that there are easy ways to tell exactly how digitally altered an image is, but since many retouchers enhance their images pore-by-pore, it’s often hard to tell.
+I’d like to say that there are easy ways to tell exactly how digitally altered an image is, but since many retouchers enhance their images pore-by-pore, it’s often hard impossible to tell.
 One way to recognize is when the skin looks perfectly smooth and without any lines.
 Even teenagers have lines.
 Another is if there’s no shadow under the eyes.
 Everyone has under-eye circles – even toddlers.
+But then again, skilled retouchers know not to completely erase everything.
+Instead, they just erase most wrinkles and make the remaining very faint.

 Shailene Woodley (who was nominated for a Golden Globe for her role in “The Descendants”), said: “I saw somebody — what I thought was me — in a magazine once, and I had big red lips that definitely did not belong on my face.
 I had boobs about three times the size they are in real life.
 My stomach was completely flat.
 My skin was also flawless.
 But the reality is that I do not have those lips and my skin is not flawless and I do have a little bit of a stomach.
 It was not a proper representation of who I am.
 I realized that, growing up and looking at magazines, I was comparing myself to images like that — and most of it isn’t real.”